 GeekBeacon Festival's success was a collaborative effort, and a lot of that effort was from our talented hosts!
 Nixie Pixel was joined by Novanta, SoldierKnowsBest (Mark Watson), Thunder McFadden, Dom Esposito, and ShinyTechThings.
 Their energy and charisma carried us all through from one event to another.
 It was our first conference and an amazing experience for us here at GeekBeacon!
 We received some excellent feedback from viewers and participants, and we're getting ready to put it into practice.

-So ready, in fact, that we're excited to announce GeekBeacon Fest will be back for a one day event this Summer!
+So ready, in fact, that we're excited to announce GeekBeacon Fest will be back for a one day event this Fall!
 We'll be seeing some of the great hosts and speakers from our first event and welcoming new ones.
 In addition to our foundation of open source, open culture and tech, we'll be adding a self-reliance track.
-At GeekBeacon's upcoming summer event, we'll be exploring tiny homes and sustainability, exploring neurodiversity, and checking out what's new in game development!
+At GeekBeacon's upcoming fall event, we'll be exploring tiny homes and sustainability, exploring neurodiversity, and checking out what's new in game development!

 To stay up to date on everything GeekBeacon and get the quickest updates about our upcoming festival follow our Twitter.
 We also invite you to join our Discord server for community events, game nights, and more!